kazewong/jhu_datathon_site/content/homepage/registration.md

 header_menu: true
 ---

-To register as a participant, please fill out this Google form by 14th Feburary, 2025.
+To register as a participant, please fill out this Google form by February 14th, 2025.

 https://forms.gle/rHrbinw7UELUXChs9